brian-stoker/monorepo-template/README.md

 ## Usage

-This template uses [npm Workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
+This template uses [pnpm Workspaces](https://pnpm.io/pnpm-workspace_yaml).
 It has 3 packages to start with and you can add more it.

 1. `core/`